-For an artistic season 2017/2018 soprano was granted a scholarship – Artistic Residency awarded by the Polish Institute of Music and Dance.
-This award provides her four solo performances with orchestra that she programs by her own.
-In 2017, Aldona won the third prize at the 4th International Early Music Vocal Competition “Canticum Gaudium “ in Poland and was selected for semifinal round of Le Concours Corneille in France.
-Her artistic activites was also appreciated by Mayor of Stettin from whom in 2018 she received Artistic Scholarship.
+which supports her artistic research and analysis of musical manuscripts stored in The Ossolineum – one of the largest scientific libraries in Poland.
+In the artistic seasons of 2017 and 2018 she was granted a scholarship – Artistic Residency, awarded by the Polish Institute of Music and Dance, that provides her four solo performances with an orchestra which she programmed by herself.
+Additionally, her artistic ideas were appreciated by the Mayor of Stettin, who in 2018 granted her the Artistic Scholarship.
+Furthermore, Aldona won the third place prize at the 4th International Early Music Vocal Competition Canticum Gaudium and was selected to proceed to the semifinal round of Le Concours Corneille in France.

-With the Wrocław Baroque Ensemble she regularly records as a soloist a’cappella and vocal-instrumental music devoted to middle European Baroque repertoire.
-The albums are released by CD accord label, world-distributed by the Universal Music Polska and Naxos and four of them in 2013, 2015, 2017, 2018 were nominated to Fryderyk – prominent music award.
+Research on uncommon repertoire from Polish music history is often the subject of her artistic activities around Europe.
+Promotion of her mother country’s music brought her a nomination for the Polonus 2016 – an award granted by the cultural community in The Netherlands.
+In cooperation with Dutch pianist – Maurice Lammerts van Bueren, in 2018, her first solo album Melancholia was released by the Dutch label Zefir Records.
+This CD focuses on vocal repertoire by Karol Szymanowski, Fryderyk Chopin and Ignacy Jan Paderewski.
+With the Wrocław Baroque Ensemble she regularly records as a soloist music devoted to middle European Baroque repertoire.
+These albums were released by the CD Accord, world-distributed by the Universal Music Polska and Naxos.
+Four of them in 2013, 2015, 2017, 2018 were nominated to Fryderyk – prominent music award, while one of them, in 2019 won this prestigious award.
 Soprano took part in activities of the Ars Cantus – ensemble specialized in Early Music repertoire, with whom she recorded album – Kodeks Wrocławski with Silesian Renaissance vocal works.